truenas/middleware/docs/userguide/freenas_system.rst

 ----

 Beginning with version 9.3, FreeNAS® supports a feature of ZFS known as multiple boot environments.
-With multiple boot environments, the process of updating the operating system or testing configuration changes becomes a low-risk operation as you can create a snapshot of your current boot environment before upgrading or making configuration changes to the system.
+With multiple boot environments, the process of updating the operating system or applying a system patch becomes a low-risk operation as you can create a snapshot of your current boot environment before upgrading or applying the system patch.
 When a boot environment is created, an entry is added to the boot menu.
-If the upgrade or configuration change fails, simply reboot the system and select that boot environment from the boot menu to instruct the system to go back to that system state.
+If the upgrade or system update fails, simply reboot the system and select the previous boot environment from the boot menu to instruct the system to go back to that system state.

+.. note:: do not confuse boot environments with the configuration database.
+Boot environments are a snapshot of the operating system at a specified time, such as before an upgrade or a system patch.
+When a FreeNAS® system boots, it loads the specified boot environment, or operating system, then reads the configuration database in order to load the current configuration values.
+If your intent is to make configuration changes, rather than operating system changes, make a backup of the configuration database first using :menuselection:`System --> General` --> Save Config.

 As seen in Figure 5.3a, a *default* boot environment is created when FreeNAS® is installed.
+If you used the initial configuration wizard, a second boot environment called *Wizard-date* is also created indicating the date and time the wizard was run.

 **Figure 5.3a: Default Boot Environment**

 |be1.png|

+.. |be1.png| image:: images/be1.png
+    :width: 5.9in
+    :height: 1.8in

 To create a boot environment, click the "Create" button, input a name for the boot environment, and click "OK".
-In the example shown in Figure 5.3b, a boot environment named *working_config* was created in preparation before making testing changes to a known working configuration.
+In the example shown in Figure 5.3b, a boot environment named *prepatch* was created in preparation before applying a system patch.

 **Figure 5.3b: Viewing Boot Environments**

 |be2.png|

-Highlight an entry to view its configuration buttons.
+.. |be2.png| image:: images/be2.png
+    :width: 6.2in
+    :height: 4.5in

 Each entry contains the following information:

-* **Name:** the name of the boot entry which will appear in the boot menu.
+* **Name:** the name of the boot entry as it will appear in the boot menu.

 * **Active:** indicates which entry will boot by default if the user does not select another entry in the boot menu.

 * **Created:** indicates the date and time the boot entry was created.

+Highlight an entry to view its configuration buttons.
 The following configuration buttons are available:

 * **Rename:** used to change the name of the boot environment.